-Even if you haven’t besotted yourself the previous night the task of cleaning the kitchen after a marvelous wine-and-dine evening takes more than a good plan.
-It calls for preparation, organization and a gap in your time schedule for all those dirty plates and glasses, the messy stove, the turvy in your cupboards and the spots on the floor and walls.
+Even if you haven’t besotted yourself the previous night the task of cleaning the kitchen after a marvellous wine-and-dine evening takes more than a good plan.
+It calls for preparation, organisation and a gap in your schedule for all those dirty plates and glasses, the messy stove, the turvy in your cupboards and the spots on the floor and walls.

 Whenever in need of domestic cleaning remember that our team of professionals at TopCleaners offers vetted and trained cleaners that will always be just one phone call away.
 If this is your first time and you worry about security you should keep in mind that safe key-holding is a basic principle of ours.
 So, don’t hesitate and call us now at 0207 205 2626.

 Now, let’s take a look at some simple things you could implement in your cooking process that will make the cleaning thereafter easy.

 If your food products allow it, use only one bowl or plate to store all your ingredients.
 We know that sometimes different kinds of meat will lose their nutritional qualities when placed next to each other, so this is not always possible.
 But in case you’re preparing a vegetarian course this shouldn’t be a problem.
 Cut the vegetables into small pieces and place everything in one big bowl.
 You won’t have to wash ten different plates when you’re done with the cooking.

 Don’t forget to keep a bottle filled with water and bleach solution for all those filthy worktops, stoves, and ovens.
 Freshly-squeezed lemon juice is also a good idea to have around.
 It is a mild form of acid and easily removes greasy stains and spots.

 When chopping or slicing your vegetables into perfect small pieces, always do it from one direction to the other.
 Left to right.
 Or a right to left.
 It’ll help keep the scraps on one side for throwing out and the rest ready for cooking.